article · Certification difficulty & pass rates

 A usable Linux+ pass-rate source would identify the data owner, candidate population, exam version, time window, attempt type, retake handling, and denominator.
 It would also distinguish a passing score from a population statistic.
 Without that, a single percentage can hide more than it reveals.

-Linux+ is easy to misframe because learners have very different command-line backgrounds.
+Here is one editorial reason RoleMath treats unsupported pass-rate figures with suspicion (labeled judgment, not a sourced fact): Linux+ candidates arrive with very different command-line backgrounds, so a single percentage conceals who is actually taking the exam.
 A learner who already administers Linux servers is taking a different exam from someone who has only watched videos.
-RoleMath is not quoting unsupported Linux+ numbers here because repeating weak numbers makes them look stronger.
+RoleMath is not quoting unsupported Linux+ numbers here, because repeating weak numbers makes them look stronger.

 What Linux+ is actually trying to signal

 For a career changer, the strongest use case is not 'I need a Linux badge.'
 It is 'I can operate a Linux system, understand services and users, troubleshoot failures, secure basics, and automate routine work.'
-Linux+ is more credible when paired with artifacts: lab notes, service configuration records, log investigations, user/permission exercises, scripts, backup/restore notes, and troubleshooting writeups.
+Pair the credential with artifacts: lab notes, service configuration records, log investigations, user/permission exercises, scripts, backup/restore notes, and troubleshooting writeups.

 Use role evidence instead of pass-rate folklore

-Network Administrator is the strongest operations context.
+Network Administrator is the closest operations match in the mapped role set.
 RoleMath maps it to Network and Computer Systems Administrators, where O*NET task context includes maintaining networks, performing backups and recovery, diagnosing hardware/software/network problems, monitoring systems, network security, and network performance.

 Cloud Engineer is the later infrastructure context.
-RoleMath maps it to Computer Systems Engineers/Architects, where O*NET task context includes understanding system requirements, evaluating components, guiding secure implementations, operating systems, monitoring systems, and verifying architecture stability, interoperability, security, or scalability.
-Cloud Support Associate and Field Network Technician are adjacent because Linux often shows up through support, device, networking, and infrastructure work.
+RoleMath maps it to Computer Systems Engineers/Architects, where ONET task context includes understanding system requirements, evaluating components, guiding secure implementations, operating systems, monitoring systems, and verifying architecture stability, interoperability, security, or scalability.
+Cloud Support Associate maps to ONET Computer User Support Specialists and Field Network Technician maps to Telecommunications Equipment Installers and Repairers; both profiles carry task context overlapping Linux operations work.

 Those role tasks create the real readiness checklist.
 If you cannot explain a service failure, read a log, reason about users and permissions, diagnose a network path, automate a repeated task, and document a fix, a pass-rate number would not solve the gap.